mahendrameghwal/jobconnect/readme.md

 - **Messaging:** Direct messaging between candidates and organizations for seamless communication.
 - **Profile Updates:** Regularly update profiles to keep information current.
 - **CV Builder:** Candidates can build and customize their CVs using the data within the platform if taken
-- **Subscription Plan** A User can create choose subscription monthly or Yearly subscription as per their requirement by paypal
+- **Subscription Plan** A user can choose a monthly or yearly subscription based on their requirements through PayPal.
+Additionally, users can pay using their account balance, cancel their subscription, and request a refund for their account.

 ## 💻 Technologies Used